IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 {% gist ccccd9ab6b10ad422e53151902e7898c %}

 Since the domain code no longer depends on the configuration, this approach has multiple benefits:
-- business logic can be easily tested separately from the configuration code and requires no mocking whatsoever;
+- business logic becomes crystal clear and free from infrastructure concerns;
-- all configuration is now in one place (outside of the business logic) which gives us a better view on the way our application is configured and actionable feedback if the number of configurations grows too much.
+- we can test the domain code separately from the configuration code without any mocking and toggle enabling/disabling boilerplate;
-- we can change the approach to the dynamic configuration without a risk of breaking the domain code;
+- all configuration is now in one place (outside of the business logic) which gives us a better view on the way our application is configured, easy toggle removing procedure and actionable feedback if the number of configurations grows too much.

 The ultimate goal of this technique is to clean up the domain modelling code and make it independent of the infrastructure.
 Practically, it means that dependency flow points inwards from infrastructure code to domain.